Sony A99 versus Sony A7R

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R offers a slightly higher resolution than the one in the A99 (2400k vs 2359k dots).
-The adjacent table lists some of the other core features of the Sony A99 and Sony A7R along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Sony A99, the Sony A7R, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A99 (⇒ rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|